 Schmidt & Clark, LLP is not currently accepting these types of cases and has posted this content for information purposes only.
 We encourage you to seek a qualified attorney, if you feel you might have a case.

-Our attorneys at Schmidt&Clark have dealt with various second-degree sexual assault cases, so they helped us understand what this type of sexual assault refers to and what the victim and the accused can expect from our legal system.
+Our attorneys at Schmidt & Clark have extensive experience handling second-degree sexual assault cases, helping us provide accurate insights into what victims and the accused can expect from the legal system.

 Summary of the Key Findings